 The site credit offered with this bonus is not exactly like cash because it can't be immediately withdrawn, but it can be used to fund wagers and win profits.
 It should be noted that the site credit offered as part of the bonus is not returned to the bettor, only the winnings from any wager it is used to fund.

-It minimizes the risk for the bettor right off the bat, since they know from the start that their currency won't be completely gone in the event of a lost wager, and there will be a second chance to win profits with the site credit awarded as part of the Nevada sports betting risk-free bet.
+It minimizes the risk for the bettor right off the bat, since they know from the start that their currency won't be completely gone in the event of a lost wager, and there will be a second chance to win profits with the site credit awarded as part of the Nevada sports betting risk-bonus bet.

 There are instances where sportsbooks offer promotions that involve risk-free wagers for existing customers, although these are popular welcome bonuses for new players.

-For example, let's say a sportsbook offers a $500 risk-free bet as part of its welcome bonus.
+For example, let's say a sportsbook offers a $500 risk-bonus bet as part of its welcome bonus.
 This means that the very first bet placed will be refunded up to $500 if it winds up in a loss.
 If the losing wager is for $100, the player will be awarded $100 in site credit.

 Whatever the amount of the first wager, the site will refund in site credit, up to the amount offered in the bonus.
 If that initial bet on the site wins, there is no site credit awarded.